smoltcp-rs/smoltcp/README.md

 ### TCP layer

 The TCP protocol is supported over IPv4.
-Only server sockets are supported.
+Server and client sockets are supported.

   * TCP header checksum is supported.
   * Multiple packets will be transmitted without waiting for an acknowledgement.